 About Me

 I received my master’s degree in philosophy from the University of Houston in 2024.
 Through the course of my MA, my studies were focused on ethics and applied philosophy.
-I double majored in philosophy and mechanical engineering at Northeastern University, receiving my bachelor’s degree in 2022.
+Prior to that I double majored in philosophy and mechanical engineering at Northeastern University, receiving my bachelor’s degree in 2022.

 I previously served as an adjunct instructor with Houston City College and Lone Star College where I taught courses on clinical ethics and philosophy.
 I also served a one year appointment as the research assistant for the Elizabeth D. Rockwell Center on Ethics and Leadership in the 2023-2024 academic year, doing research into the ethics of care and its implications for public policy.
 Following that, I interned with the University of Texas MD Anderson Cancer Center’s department of integrated ethics through the summer of 2024.
 I also have industry and research experience working in medical devices, specifically imaging technologies including CT and MR imaging.